fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

 ## Close modal view programmatically

 Our app users can simply slide the modal view down, and it will hide with a nice animation.
-If we want to hide it from the view responsible for showing the modal view, we just set the state to false.
+Set the state to false to hide this from the view responsible for showing the modal view.

 Now is the question of how to do it from the modal view itself?
 We have these two options at our disposal: